-- Very little precedent for I.C.s on tribal lands by a Tribe therefore not many legal procedures developed. - I.C.s must often be coordinated with multiple Tribal government departments and functions as well as the BIA and other federal agencies such as BLM or the U.S. Forest Service. - Authority, responsibility and jurisdiction for enforcement and monitoring of I.C.s can be a problem.
+- Very little precedent for I.C.s on tribal lands by a Tribe therefore not many legal procedures developed. - I.C.s must often be coordinated with multiple Tribal government departments and functions as well as the AK-DEC and/or federal agencies. - Authority, responsibility and jurisdiction for enforcement and monitoring of I.C.s can be a problem.